-Fig. 12: Installing the device flange on the purge air fixture
+Fig. 17: Installing the device flange on the purge air fixture

-- a) Put 10 cup springs each, back-to-back, onto the three threaded bolts on the device flange. - b) Pull the sealing ring over the flange of the purge air fixture and hang it loosely over the purge air unit. - c) Push the device flange onto the purge air fixture. - d) Position the centering discs. - Notice: Observe the direction of the centering disc: The convex side must fit into the groove on the purge air fixture. - e) Tighten the self-locking nuts with a jaw wrench (19 mm) so that the cup springs are slightly compressed and an even gap of approx. 4 mm remains. - f) Fit the sealing ring above the gap, see Fig. 12.
+- a) Put 10 cup springs each, back-to-back, onto the three threaded bolts on the device flange. - b) Pull the sealing ring over the flange of the purge air fixture and hang it loosely over the purge air unit. - c) Push the device flange onto the purge air fixture. - d) Position the centering discs.
+Notice: Observe the direction of the centering disc: The convex side must fit into the groove on the purge air fixture. - e) Tighten the self-locking nuts with a jaw wrench (19 mm) so that the cup springs are slightly compressed and an even gap of approx. 4 mm remains. - f) Fit the sealing ring above the gap, see Fig. 17. - 3 Installation on the reflector unit side accordingly.